 - When young Cliff Swallows leave their nests they congregate in large groups called creches.
 A pair of swallows can find its own young in the creche primarily by voice.
 Cliff Swallows have one of the most variable juvenal plumages, and the distinctive facial markings may help the parents recognize their chicks by sight too.

 - The oldest recorded Cliff Swallow was a male, and at least 11 years, 10 months old when he was recaptured and rereleased for scientific purposes in California in 2004.
-He had been banded in Nebraska in 1993.
+He was banded in Nebraska in 1993.